-Upper and lower GI [perforations, ulcers or bleedings (PUBs)], some of them resulting in fatal outcome, have occurred in patients treated with celecoxib.
-Patients most at risk of developing these types of GI complications with NSAIDs are the elderly, patients with CV disease, patients using concomitant glucocorticoids, antiplatelet drugs (such as aspirin) or other NSAIDs, patients using alcohol or patients with a prior history of, or active, GI disease, such as ulceration, GI bleeding or inflammatory conditions.
+Upper and lower GI [perforations, ulcers or bleeds (PUBS)], some of them resulting in fatal outcome, have occurred in patients treated with celecoxib.
+Patients most at risk of developing these types of GI complications with NSAIDs are the elderly, patients with CV disease, patients using concomitant aspirin, glucocorticoids, or other NSAIDs, patients using alcohol or patients with a prior history of, or active, GI disease, such as ulceration, GI bleeding or inflammatory conditions.
 Most spontaneous reports of fatal GI events have been in elderly or debilitated patients.